ft-anywhere-fitness-7/back-end/README.md

 **_RESTRICTED ENDPOINT_**

-- Get an array of classes a specific a specific user is registered for
+- Get an array of classes a specific user is registered for
   - _requires valid token in authorization header to access_
 - _(example uses "4" for **:user_id** in URL)_
   _What you receive:_